NguyenCuong-hi/NguyenCuong-hi/README.md

 - 👋 Hi, I’m @NguyenCuong
 - 👀 I’m interested in try on the new game.
 - 🌱 I’m currently learning Python
-- 🚀 Have EXP with Java BE , use framework Spring Boot
+- 🚀 Have EXP with Java BE Spring Boot, NEST JS, REACTJS
 - 📫 How to reach me : nvc.nvcuong@gmail.com

 <!---